Symmetry Fractionalization, Defects, and Gauging of Topological Phases: -Crossed Modularity

-Alternatively, one may interchange the roles of the longitudinal and meridional cycles of the torus.
-In this way, we can equivalently define a basis for the ground state subspace by $|b\rangle_{m}$, which are, respectively, identified as having the definite topological charge value $a \in \mathcal{C}$ ascribed to the charge line passing through the exterior of the torus around the meridional cycle, as indicated in Fig.~\ref{fig:MTC_torus}.
 These two bases are related by the modular $S$ transformation, which interchanges the cycles of the torus (and flips the direction of one of them).
-As mentioned in Sec.~\ref{sec:Braiding}, the $S$-matrix of a MTC provides a (projective) representation of the modular $S$ transformation, where the bases are related by
+As mentioned in Sec.~\ref{sec:Braiding}, the topological $S$-matrix of a MTC provides a (projective) representation of the modular $S$ transformation, where the bases are related by

-This relation is motivated by the observation of the $a$ and $b$ topological charge lines passing around the complementary cycles of the torus forming linked loops, as in the topological $S$-matrix.
+This relation is motivated by the observation in Fig.~\ref{fig:MTC_torus} that, for the inner product $_{(m,-l)}\langle b | a \rangle_{(l,m)}$, the $a$ and $b$ topological flux lines passing around the complementary cycles of the torus forming linked loops, as in the topological $S$-matrix (the arrow of the $b$ flux line is reversed when a state is conjugated).

 In order to generate all modular transformations on the torus, we additionally consider the modular $T$ transformations, known as Dehn twists.
-This transformation replaces the longitudinal cycle around the torus with one that wraps once (in the positive direction) around the longitude and once around the meridian (in the positive direction), as shown in Fig.~\ref{fig:Dehn_twist}.
-We can, alternatively, think of this transformation as being obtained by cutting open the torus along a meridian, twisting the torus by $2\pi$ around the longitudinal axis, and gluing it back together, so that a $2\pi$ twist has been introduced.
-Providing the topological charge line $a$ with a framing, which is equivalent to drawing a line on the surface of the torus running parallel to the $a$ line around the longitudinal cycle, we see that this transformation puts a twist in the framing ribbon of the charge line.
+This transformation replaces the longitudinal cycle around the torus with one that wraps once around the longitude and once negatively around the meridian, as shown in Fig.~\ref{fig:Dehn_twist}.
+Providing the topological flux line $a$ with a framing, which is equivalent to drawing a line on the surface of the torus running parallel to the $a$ line around the longitudinal cycle, we see that this transformation puts a twist in the framing ribbon of the flux line.
 This ribbon twist, which one can equate to the topological twist, motivates the definition $T_{ab} = \theta_{b} \delta_{ab}$ in the transformation

-since a $2 \pi$ twist must be introduced to go from the basis states $|a\rangle_{l+m}$ to the basis states $|a\rangle_{l}$, and such a twist does not change the topological charge value that wraps around the longitudinal cycle.
+since a $2 \pi$ twist around $m$ must be introduced to go from the basis states $|a\rangle_{(l-m,m)}$ to the basis states $|a\rangle_{(l,m)}$, and such a twist does not change the topological charge as measured around the meridional cycle $m$.

 As mentioned in Sec.~\ref{sec:Braiding}, when the $S$-matrix of a UBTC is unitary, the theory is considered modular, as the $S$ and $T$ matrices provide a projective representation of SL$(2,\mathbb{Z})$, the modular transformations on a torus, i.e.